litestar-org/litestar/docs/usage/2-route-handlers.md

 ```

 !!! important
-A function decorated by `route` or any of the other decorators discussed below **must** have an
+    A function decorated by `route` or any of the other route handler decorator **must** have an
     annotated return value, even if the return value is `None` as in the above example.
 This limitation is enforced to
     ensure consistent schema generation, as well as stronger typing.

 The `route` decorator accepts the following required kwargs -

 - `path` (**required**) - a path string, with or without [path parameters](#path-parameters).
 - `http_method` (**required**) - a member of the enum `starlite.enums.HttpMethod` or a list of members,
-  e.g. `HttpMethod.GET` or `[HttpMethod.Patch, HttpMethod.Put]`.
+  e.g. `HttpMethod.GET` or `[HttpMethod.PATCH, HttpMethod.PUT]`.

 Additionally, you can pass the following optional kwargs: